spring-attic/sagan/doc/getting-started-guides/sections.md

 $ mvn clean package android:deploy android:run
 ```

-The command builds the Android app and runs it in the emulator.
+The command builds the Android app and runs it in the emulator or attached device.
 {!end#build-and-run-android}